hackdash/dailyship/content/news/menu.md

 </details>
 ```
 # CSS
 These styles create a top menu button that opens a scrolling vertical list of links.
-You may set the width to 100% if you like.
+You may set the width to `100%` if you like.
+Make sure to pad the right side of the `<ul>` or the `<a>` by at least 16px for the scrollbar.

 CSS markers are limited to text, so we replace it with a larger `::before` pseudo-element that turns green when the menu is open.
 I've adjusted the padding-left to line up the text with the larger marker.
 ```
 .menu {
   --height: 2em;